Thomas Edison: Mining

-Starting in the late 1870s, Edison became interested and involved with mining.
-High-grade iron ore was scarce on the east coast which resulted in high costs as ore was shipped usually from the Midwest.
+Starting in the late 1870s, Edison became interested in and involved with mining.
+High-grade iron ore was scarce on the east coast, resulting in high costs as ore was usually shipped from the Midwest.
 He tried to change this by mining low-grade ore and beach sand.
 Several others had attempted to improve the refining process by using magnets to separate iron from other metals, but none had been able to do so profitably.

 The Edison Ore Milling Company began in 1880 with separating iron out of beach sand.
 Edison made promises to deliver hundreds of tons of ore a month to several customers, but after three years the operation was shut down and only one customer had received their ore.
 William Kennedy Dickson and John Birkinbine helped lead the venture.
 Batchelor and Insull provided some of the capital with Edison taking the majority share financed from his own pocket.

 Rather than a complete loss, this first mining venture allowed Edison to license some of the technology to more profitable iron producers.
 The West Orange team continued to iterate on the technology for years and Edison purchased a mine in Bechtelsville, Pennsylvania.
 Birkinbine wanted to use this as a demonstration mine to sell the technology to mine owners, but Edison wanted to take over the mining industry himself.
 Birkinbine was fired in 1890.